Farmland

 Water source details

-Water flows at ~5 gal/minute, When we irrigated 10 acres of hemp, we would fill two 3000-gallon tanks and then pump irrigate from those.
+Drilled well water flows at ~5 gal/minute, When we irrigated 10 acres of hemp, we would fill two 3000-gallon tanks and then pump irrigate from those.
 We never ran out of water, and we are not in a flood zone.
+Drinking water is some of the best you'll ever taste!

 Farm infrastructure